GraphBLAS/GraphBLAS-Pointers/README.md

 ### Minisymposium at SIAM CSE'21: [GraphBLAS: Tools, Algorithms, and Applications](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=70090)

 * :hammer_and_wrench: [Sparse Matrices for Scaling Data-Intensive Problems on Distributed-Memory Systems](Slides/Buluc-CSE21.pdf) by Aydın Buluç
-* :wrench: [SuiteSparse:GraphBLAS, a Parallel Implementation of the GraphBLAS API]() by Tim Davis
+* :wrench: [SuiteSparse:GraphBLAS, a Parallel Implementation of the GraphBLAS API](Slides/CSE21_Davis.pdf) by Tim Davis
+* :wrench: [Lagraph: Graph Algorithms as Linear Algebra](Slides/LAGraph_SIAM_CSE21_FINAL.pdf) by Scott McMillan
+* :hammer_and_wrench: [Vertex Centric and/or Graphblas – Why Choose One?] by Roger Pearce
+* :wrench: [Introduction to Pygraphblas] by Michel Pelletier
+* :hammer_and_wrench: [Bandwidth-Optimized Algorithms for Sparse Matrix-Matrix Multiplication](Slides/Azad-SIAM-CSE21.pdf) by Ariful Azad
+* :wrench: [High-Performance Sparse Linear Algebra on NVIDIA GPUs with cuSPARSE] by Federico Busato
+* :hammer_and_wrench: [F-Dbscan: Fusing Dbscan with Accelerated Tree Traversal on GPUs] by Andrey Prokopenko
+* :hammer_and_wrench: [Implementing Graphblas Primitives on Distributed-Memory Systems] by Ben Brock
+* :hammer_and_wrench: [Dense Semiring Linear Algebra on Modern CUDA Hardware](Slides/SIAM CSE21 - GraphBlas cuASR.pdf) by Vijay Thakkar

 ### Books